kwokwilliam/questionqueue/README.md

   * `500`: Internal server error.

 #### Gateway Endpoints
 `/v1/queue`: websocket connection to notify users and teachers of the current queue.
-Student provides student id as query parameter `studentid`.
+Student provides student id as query parameter `identification`.
+Teachers provide their session identification as a query parameter `auth` (without the `Bearer `).
 * If the user connected with an auth token, we can assume the user is a teacher of a class, so when we emit the entire queue list to it and do so for subsequent users entering or leaving.
 * If no auth token is provided, we only give them a position object in this format `{ "position": number }` where the `number` is their position in line.